jmcastellanojimenez/Rust-Learning-Guides/RustCoreConcepts.md

 }
 ```

+💡 Rust forces you to think about which one you want, preventing memory bugs while keeping performance predictable
+    - Move = Transfer ownership (cheap)
+    - Copy = Duplicate on stack (cheap)
+    - Clone = Duplicate on heap (expensive, explicit)

 🧠 **How does Rust manage memory without garbage collection?**
 "Each value has exactly one owner.
 When the owner goes out of scope, memory is automatically freed.
 Moving ownership transfers responsibility, preventing memory leaks and use-after-free bugs entirely at compile time."